 Given the geography and history of the Philippines; are Filipinos Asian, Hispanic, or Pacific Islanders?
-This is a vexed topic.
-Well, apparently the answer is yes in all the cases.
+This is rather a debated topic.
+Well, apparently the answer is yes in all cases.
 Filipinos are Asian, Hispanic, as well as Pacific Islanders.
 However, in this write-up, we will address this question in some detail.

 Filipinos Are Asian

 In official documentation and sources, the Philippines has officially been listed as a Southeast Asian Country forever.

 The United Nations has officially placed the Philippines on the list of Asia-Pacific States.

 Similarly, Wikipedia has listed the Philippines as a Southeast Asian country.

 However, People usually do not cite Filipinos as Asians.

 Mainly, for two reasons, Filipinos are not seen as Asians.

 This is because historically, the Philippines was Spanish and US-occupied.
 Because of the Spanish occupation, the country is mostly Catholic.

 Deeper Level Analysis Whether Filipinos Are Asian or Not